theianjones/blog/content/react-real-time-messaging-with-urql-and-onegraph.md.md

 When you run the query, you should get some data back!

 Now that we have a query, it's time to generate our code.
-OneGraph has a code snippet generation tool that will create the react and urql code for us 🤯 It will create a whole app for us with auth and the client set up all baked in.
-We won't need this though because we set all of that code up in the course.
+OneGraph has a code snippet generation tool that will create the react and urql code for us 🤯 You'll notice there's quite a few options to choose from so if you want to quickly try out Apollo or even ReasonML with GraphQL, you can!

 Click "Code Exporter".
 Now, in the two drop downs, select `JavaScript` in the first and `react-urql` in the second.
-You'll notice there's quite a few options to choose from so if you want to quickly try out Apollo or even ReasonML with GraphQL, you can!
+Click the copy button to grab all the code that the exporter generated for us.

 ![image link](https://res.cloudinary.com/dzsq0psas/image/upload/v1605928590/blog/Image_202020-11-19_20at_205.36.57_20PM_gy2wyq.png)